 The best day to take the CPA Exam is the day that works best for you.
 In other words, there is no magic exam day.

 In some cases, your exam may come down to your comfort and confidence level.
 For example, if you choose a Monday appointment, you’ll have the previous weekend to get in your last-minute studying.
 You can go into the exam with the content fresh in your mind.
 Conversely, you may prefer a Friday, so you have the following weekend to decompress.

 However, your exam date can also just be a matter of convenience.
 If you work, have kids, or are in school, you may not have a lot of flexibility in your schedule.
 So, you take the most convenient date and go with it.

 So, you may never feel 100% ready to take the CPA exam.
-But I can offer you 2 pieces of advice to help you boost your confidence.
+And there are certainly instances in which you’d want to delay your CPA Exam.
+However, if you’ve been studying diligently, you can feel more secure in your decision to take the exam as scheduled.
+I can offer you 2 pieces of advice to help you boost your confidence.

 First, I highly recommend investing in a CPA exam review course.
 This type, of course, helps prepare you for the exam and gives you the tools to ensure you can pass on the first try.

 Many of the CPA review courses include practice questions, flashcards, and exam simulations.
 Some programs also offer support from actual CPAs, free trials, and guarantees that you will have access to the content until you pass the exam.